Hitting snooze on the ‘always on’ culture

 With employees using technology to complete tasks and work remotely, work is no longer limited to the physical office space.
 A recent survey revealed that 72.4% of employees reply to work emails or make calls outside of their contracted hours.
 The easy access to online work platforms has led to employees being unable to ‘switch off’ after the working day, with a third of employees checking work emails right before bed.

-This ‘always on’ culture has detrimental effects on wellbeing: with 15% of adults reporting that being constantly online makes them feel like they are always at work.
+This ‘always on’ culture has detrimental effects on wellbeing: Ofcom’s Communications Market Research (2018) revealed that 15% of adults reporting that being constantly online makes them feel like they are always at work.

 With work-life balance becoming increasingly difficult to maintain, it’s not uncommon for employees to suffer from increased levels of stress, reduced sleep and less time to enjoy social down-time.
 Further research indicates that work emails create ‘anticipatory stress’ for employees and stops them from disengaging with work after the end of the day.